DomizianoScarcelli/spotify-recommender/slides.md

 The song $s$ appears in the playlists $5, 7, 9$.

-The vector is still very sparse, but its dimensions are 100K instead of 600K (x % spraseness).
+The vector is still very sparse, but its dimensionality is 110,063 instead of 681,805.
+There are in average 38 artists in each playlist, so we have a degree of sparseness of $99,965\%$ (w.r.t. $99.9903\%$ of the user-based cf).

 </v-clicks>
 ---